Γαλαζια Σπιλια

 Text by Tony Oldham (2002).
 With kind permission.

-The cave entranc is very small, it is rather wide but only 1.20 m high.
-The first hall, lighted by the blueish light from the sea water, contains numerous speleothem, coloured stalactites hanging from the 25 m high cupola of the 155 m long chamber.
+The cave entrance is very small, it is rather wide but only 1.20 m high.
+The first hall, lighted by the blueish light from the seawater, contains numerous speleothems, coloured stalactites hanging from the 25 m high cupola of the 155 m long chamber.
 At the end of the first chamber, a passage leads to a second chamber.
 This one is circular with about 40 m in diameter and 15 m high.

-At the end of the second waterfilled chamber, the cave ends with a short dry passage.
+At the end of the second water-filled chamber, the cave ends with a short dry passage.
 This place is used by seals as a resting place.
 The cave is locally known as Phokeale (Refuge of Seals).
+It is also called Φοτσαλίκι (Photsaliki, Fuchsia).
+Another alternate name is Τρύπα τού Παραστά (Hole in the wall).